Same-sex marriage in Massachusetts: Goodridge v. Department of Public Health

 Seven same-sex couples represented by Gay & Lesbian Advocates & Defenders (GLAD) initiated a lawsuit in state court, Goodridge v.
 Department of Public Health, on April 11, 2001.
 GLAD attorney, Jennifer Levi, argued the case in Superior Court on behalf of the plaintiffs.
 Levi argued that denying same-sex couples equal marriage rights was unconstitutional under the State Constitution.
 On May 7, 2002, Suffolk County Superior Court Judge Thomas E. Connolly ruled that the state marriage statute was not gender-neutral, no fundamental right to same-sex marriage existed, and that limiting marriage to male-female couples was rational because "procreation is marriage's central purpose".
 He concluded his legal analysis by saying that the issue should be handled by the General Court.

 The plaintiffs appealed directly to the Supreme Judicial Court (SJC), which heard arguments on March 4, 2003.
 Mary Bonauto of GLAD argued the case for the plaintiffs.
 Assistant Attorney General Judith Yogman represented the Massachusetts Department of Public Health.
 On November 18, 2003, the SJC ruled 4 to 3 that the state's ban on same-sex marriage was unconstitutional.
 The court said: "We declare that barring an individual from the protections, benefits, and obligations of civil marriage solely because that person would marry a person of the same sex violates the Massachusetts Constitution."
 It provided a definition of marriage that would meet the State Constitution's requirements: "We construe civil marriage to mean the voluntary union of two persons as spouses, to the exclusion of all others."
 The court stayed its ruling for 180 days (i.e. until May 17, 2004) to allow the General Court to "take such action as it may deem appropriate in light of this opinion."
+In a widely quoted passage from the majority ruling, Chief Justice Margaret Marshall wrote: